 Carl Rhodes is Professor of Organization Studies, and Deputy Dean of UTS Business School.
 Working in the areas of organization studies and business ethics, his current research investigates the ethical and political environment in which contemporary organizations operate and its effects on their behaviour.
 Central focus is on how organizations, especially corporations, can and should be held to account for their actions by citizens and by civil society.
 This work endeavours to contribute to the rigorous and critical questioning an reformulation of what the purpose of work organizations in the context of democracy.

 Carl’s most recent books are CEO Society: The Corporate Takeover of Everyday Life (Zed, 2018 with Peter Bloom),The Companion to Ethics and Politics in Organizations (Routledge, 2015 with Alison Pullen), and Organizations and Popular Culture (Routledge, 2012 Simon Lilley).
 He is currently working on Disturbing Business Ethics: Emmanuel Levinas and The Politics of Organizational Life which will be published by Routledge in 2019.
-Carl is Senior Editor of the journal Organization Studies, Associate Editor of Organization and Gender, Work and Organization, and is an editorial board member of Human Relations, The International Journal of Management Reviews and The Journal of Business Ethics.
+Carl has served as Senior Editor of the journal Organization Studies, Associate Editor of Organization and Gender, Work and Organization, and is an editorial board member of Human Relations, The International Journal of Management Reviews and The Journal of Business Ethics.
 He is series editor of Routledge Studies in Business Ethics.

 Carl regularly writes for the mainstream and independent press on issues related to ethics, politics and business.
 Recent articles include: